bihealth/kiosc-server/docs/source/apps_containers_controls.rst

 Access (via Proxy)
 ------------------

 The web application running inside of the container can be accessed by clicking the blue button with the eye icon.
+If the container is in state INITIAL, EXITED, or TERMINATED, accessing it will try to automatically start.

 .. image:: figures/apps/containers/proxy_running.png
   :alt: Proxy button when container is running